aiven/terraform-provider-aiven/docs/data-sources/kafka.md

         the producer will send in a single request to avoid sending huge requests.
         * `session_timeout_ms` - The timeout in milliseconds used to detect failures when using Kafka’s group management facilities (defaults to 10000).
+        * `transaction_remove_expired_transaction_cleanup_interval_ms` - The interval at which
+        to remove transactions that have expired due to transactional.id.expiration.ms passing (defaults to 3600000 (1 hour)).
+        * `transaction_state_log_segment_bytes` - The transaction topic segment bytes should
+        be kept relatively small in order to facilitate faster log compaction and cache loads (defaults to 104857600 (100 mebibytes)).

     * `kafka_rest` - Enable Kafka-REST service
     * `kafka_rest_config` - Kafka-REST configuration